cnniranjan72/Internhip-Journey-AeroAspire-/README.md

 This repository tracks my progress and learnings during my internship as a Computer Science engineering student.
 It contains project notes, code samples, challenges, and reflections from my hands-on experience in a professional environment.

+# Position

+I'm working as a Software Development Engineer Intern at AeroAspire

 ## Contents
 - Daily/Weekly logs
 - Project contributions